 After we visited the White Temple our driver recommended seeing the Rong Suea Ten or as it is known to tourists – The Blue Temple.
 It is a short drive and well worth it.
 Beautiful architecture and attention to detail.
 Build by a student of the main architect of the White Temple.
 It is also an actual real temple with a huge sitting Buddha inside.
 There are various statues around it that we could not stop taking pictures of.
 Each one more unique and better (sometimes scarier) looking than the other.
 If you are visiting the white temple make sure you visit this one as well.
 It is much smaller in size but offers a lot in color and detail.

 Rong Suea Ten was established in October 27th, 2005 and successfully complete in January 22nd, 2016, It is on the area of 6 acres.
 Blue color represents the Dharma, the Lord Buddha virtue code of moral that spread all over the world becomes the doctrine of logically naturalistic as the bright blue sky.
 This temple displays the contemporary Buddhist art that implied the Lord Buddha ‘s doctrine.

-The Night Bazaar was walking distance from our hotel and it was recommended to us by the locals.
-It is a large covered marketplace hosting tons of merchants selling all kinds of hand made items and food.
+The Night Bazaar was within walking distance of our hotel and it was recommended to us by the locals.
+It is a large covered marketplace hosting tons of merchants selling all kinds of handmade items and food.
 There are more than a few restaurants there as well.
 Overall it was nice to see and experience.
 Make sure you look after your belongings since the place is packed with all kinds of people.
 That was a recommendation by the locals.